U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: SL(2) CS Formulation

 A way to fix this problem at the classical level is to consider double wedges.
-The setup is given by Fig. \ref{Haywardfig2.pdf}.
+The setup is in Fig. \ref{Haywardfig2.pdf}.

-In this scenario, we again impose two co-dimension one surfaces $\Sigma_1$ and $\Sigma_2$ with usual Dirichlet boundary conditions.
-However, an additional cut-off surface is located at \bea r=\epsilon. \eea We immediately see that this would introduce two cusp-like co-dimension two wedges.
+In this scenario, we impose co-dimension one surfaces $\Sigma_1$ and $\Sigma_2$ with the boundary condition \eqref{bdh}.
+However, an additional cut-off surface is at \bea r=\epsilon. \eea We immediately see that this would introduce two cusp-like co-dimension two wedges.
 Following a similar procedure, we replace the two joints $\Gamma_1$ and $\Gamma_2$ with the two caps of the radius $r_1$ and $r_2$ respectively.
-Two limits are then taken in order, where we first shrink the two caps to zero radius to obtain the correct Hayward term, and eventually we take the cut-off surface \bea \epsilon \to 0. \eea This limit provides a natural interpretation that we are considering a classical gravity dual of a CFT on a single interval.
-In the first approach, we first took the limits with the inverse orders.
-It is why we only obtained a single wedge without reproducing the expected result. \\
+We take two limits in the following order.
+We first shrink the two caps to zero radius to obtain the correct Hayward term.
+Eventually, we take the cut-off surface \bea \epsilon \to 0. \eea This limit provides a natural interpretation for considering a classical gravity dual of a CFT on a single interval.
+The two approaches differ in the order of the limits. \\